-Made on a characteristically low BBC budget, its sets and production techniques looked impoverished in comparison to The Rockford Files, Battlestar Galactica, or MASH.
+Made on a characteristically low BBC budget, its sets and production techniques looked impoverished in comparison to contemporary television like The Rockford Files, Battlestar Galactica, or even MASH.
 More so today than almost forty years ago.

-But the scripting was superb in its faithfulness, and the acting shines even today, with Alec Guiness personifying Smiley, Ian Richardson (later Urquhart in The House of Cards) dazzling as the duplicitous Bill Haydon, and the entire ensemble superbly characterising not just people, but the verité of a culture and an era I witnessed personally.
+But the scripting was superb in its faithfulness, and the acting shines in a timeless fashion, with Alec Guiness personifying Smiley, Ian Richardson (later Urquhart in The House of Cards) dazzling as the duplicitous Bill Haydon, and the entire ensemble superbly characterizing not just people, but the verité of a culture and an era, the end of which I witnessed personally.

 Everything about the execution of the seven-part television mini-series was and remains a Zeitgeist reflection of le Carré’s novel, the Britain of the day, and the theme of betrayal.
 I can discern its palpable reality even in the antithetical rise of the punk rock ethic it paralleled.

-It is no small tribute to writers Bridget O’Connor and Peter Straughan, director Tomas Alfredson, and a brilliant cast, that the 2011 film did no violence to the novel or the earlier BBC dramatisation (my review said so at the time, and I haven’t changed my mind).
+It is no small tribute to writers Bridget O’Connor and Peter Straughan, director Tomas Alfredson, and a brilliant cast, that the 2011 film did no violence to the novel or the earlier BBC dramatization.

 With the Cold War gone, and its utility as a fulcrum for a morality tale degraded by decades of propagandistic trivialization, I suspect the story just doesn’t make sense to younger audiences today.
 They may not be able to see past the period setting to discover the timelessness of their parents’ neuroses, nor their own ideological shallowness.